-- Hold on when standing.
-Use the handrails and bars to steady yourself while standing or walking on a moving bus.
-Never stand or sit in any of the bus stairwells or lean against the doors.
+- Use handrails and bars to steady yourself while standing or walking on a moving bus.
+Never stand or sit in bus stairwells or lean against the doors.

-- Do not stand in front of the driver.
+- Do not stand in front of or next to the driver.
 The area between the driver and the front door must always be kept clear.

 - Keep every part of your body inside of the bus.
 Extending your head, hands or arms outside of the bus windows is extremely dangerous.

-- Follow the operator’s instructions.
-If you miss your stop or there is an emergency, tell the operator and follow their instructions.
-Operators can quickly get the assistance that is needed.
+- Follow the driver's instructions.
+If you miss your stop or there is an emergency, tell the driver and follow their instructions.
+Drivers can quickly provide or arrange assistance that is needed.

-- Wait before crossing the street.
-Always look both ways before crossing and always use the crosswalks.
+- Use caution when crossing the roadways.
+Always look both ways before crossing and use crosswalks.

-- In stations, stand behind the yellow line while waiting for the train and when the train is approaching the station.
+- In stations, stand behind the yellow line while waiting for a train and as the train is approaching the station.

 - If you drop an item on the tracks, do not attempt to retrieve it.
-“Train time is anytime,” notify an attendant.
+Notify an attendant.

 - Always stop, look and listen.
-Obey all warning devices, including flashing lights, horns/bells and signals and crossing gates.
+Obey all warning devices, including flashing lights, horns/bells, signals and crossing gates.